virtualmin/virtualmin.com/content/docs/DNS/troubleshooting-dns.md

 weight: 2197510
 ---

-This guide addresses a common issue and questions in Virtualmin related to DNS configuration.
+This guide addresses a common questions and issues in Virtualmin related to DNS configuration.

 ### How do I setup nameservers for my server